da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 1. You have read the documenation available under www.irods.org (e.g. the read the e-Book "iRODS Primer")
 1. You have already experimented with iRODS at a local developer box and you are able to use it.
 1. You should be familiar with

     iRODS Cli-commands esp.
     irepl, ils, iput, irsync, iget

-As iRODS Admin (of each zone being used) you have to be familiar as well with command

     iadmin

 1. You are able to create resources (Please take a look at documentation at www.irods.org how to create iRODS resources).